 The Kingdom of Aubinge

 The Kingdom of the West is the largest of all the Kingdoms, not only by size but wealth.
 The mines in the West provide the kingdom with plenty of currency, and the kingdom proudly displays it in not only their buildings but they’re clothing as well.
-The bigger and more lavish the clothing, the more money you probably own.
+The bigger and more lavish the clothing, the more money you probably own, regardless of heat.
 The West has a very humid, hot climate, with blazing hot days and freezing nights.
 The terrain consists of only rocks and smooth desert sand, so flat you can see the land around you for miles.
 The language is a spin on Delchistrier's own, originating from the foreign country, it's dialect sounding most like modern day French.
 Most people here are distinguished by their darker shade of skin and lavish wear and accents, though there are the few lighter types of people, the royal family, for one example.

 The Kingdom of Lorelthia